sahildua2305/social-media-share/README.md

 :loudspeaker:  Share any website on Facebook, Twitter, LinkedIn and Google Plus with just one click!

+> A pretty basic chrome extension which does a little, but does that extremely well.

+Suppose you're reading blog post and you really like it and want to share it on your social profile.
+Either you will copy the link to that post and then share it, or you will search for social media share icons on the blog to share the post.

+> How about doing all this with just 1 click?

 ### Installation

 <a href="https://chrome.google.com/webstore/detail/social-media-share/lfimbgdhgeoeadgiejnpbepmooblmigd" target="_blank">